-Indonesia has some of the best diving destinations in the world, here is just a small selection of the best.
+Indonesia has some of the best diving destinations in the world, here are the top 20 locations to dive in Indonesia.

 Often referred to as “The Last Paradise”, Raja Ampat is thought to be the most diverse marine environment on earth.